LLNL/Abmarl/docs/src/overview.rst

 ```````````````````

 The Agent Based Simulation interface does not specify an ordering for agents' interactions
-with the environment.
+with the simulation.
 This is left open to give our users maximal flexibility.
 However,
 in order to interace with RLlib's learning library, we provide a :ref:`Simulation Manager <api_sim>`
 which specifies the output from ``reset`` and ``step`` as RLlib expects it.
 Specifically,